About This Course

 • Identify commonly encountered abnormalities in paediatric ECG

-This course is suitable for all doctors working in General Paediatrics, primary care physicians, psychiatrics, emergency medicine physicians and anaesthetists.
+This course is mandatory for Paediatrics BST Trainees.
+It is also suitable for all doctors working in General Paediatrics, primary care physicians, psychiatrics, emergency medicine physicians and anaesthetists.